zama-ai/concrete-ml/docs/built-in-models/tree.md

 from concrete.ml.sklearn.xgb import XGBClassifier

-# Get dataset and split into train and test
+# Get data-set and split into train and test
 X, y = load_breast_cancer(return_X_y=True)

 # Split the train and test set